 WHAT YOU CAN DO ...

 1. SIGN and SHARE our campaign President Obama: Release Yemeni Men, Close Guantanamo.
 Tell President Obama to use his power under the law to release Yemeni men from Guantánamo.
 He cannot meet his promise to close the prison until he does so.

 2. WRITE Secretary of State John Kerry and demand that the State Department:

-• Announce an end to forced repatriations of men to countries where they fear torture, including Algeria.
-About 12 detained men have expressed strong fears of returning to their countries of origin, and they should not be repatriated against their will.
-The Obama administration has already forcibly repatriated two Algerian men and CCR's client Djamel Ameziane fears that same fate.
+• Announce an end to forced repatriations of men to countries where they fear torture.
+About 10 detained men have expressed strong fears of returning to their countries of origin, and they should not be repatriated against their will.
+The Obama administration has already forcibly repatriated six men.
 This policy of forcible transfers must end.

 ADDRESS: Secretary of State John Kerry, U.S. Department of State, 2201 C Street NW, Washington DC 20520